sindresorhus/ky-universal/readme.md

 > Use Ky in both Node.js and browsers

+**As of [Ky 1.0.0](https://github.com/sindresorhus/ky/releases/tag/v1.0.0), it runs natively on Node.js.
+So this package is no longer needed.**

 [Ky](https://github.com/sindresorhus/ky) is made for browsers, but this package makes it possible to use it in Node.js too, by polyfilling most of the required browser APIs using [`node-fetch`](https://github.com/bitinn/node-fetch).

 This package can be useful for: